 The Semester on the United Nations.
 The Semester on the United Nations is sponsored by Drew University of Madison, New Jersey.
 Westminster and other participating colleges may nominate a limited number of junior and senior students to study one semester in Madison and New York City.
-Coursework and internship focus on the http://www.depts.drew.edu/offcamp/UN page.htm .

-United Nations while independent study options are available.
+Coursework and internship focus on the United Nations while independent study options are available.
 POL 211 American Government is a prerequisite and POL 212 International Politics and POL 305 International Law and Organizations are recommended.
-Learn more at: